-This rule matches expressions like Nachfolger von Helmut Kohl (successor of) which contains two string tokens Nachfolger and von followed by a person name, and fills the slot of person_out with the recognized person name Helmut Kohl.
-The patternbased grammar yields good results by recognition of local relationships as in (1).
-The unificationbased rules are applied to the deep analysis results.
-Given the fine-grained syntactic and semantic analysis of the HPSG grammar and its robustness (through SNLP integration), we decided to use the semantic representation (MRS, see (Copestake et al., 2001)) as additional input for IE. The reason is that MRSs express precise relationships between the chunks, in particular, in constructions involving (combinations of) free word order, long distance dependencies, control and raising, or passive, which are very difficult, if not impossible, to recognize for a pattern-based grammar.
+This rule matches expressions like Nachfolger von Helmut Kohl (successor of) which contains two string tokens Nachfolger and von followed by a person name, and fills the slot of person\out with the recognized person name The pattern-based grammar Helmut Kohl. yields good results by recognition of local relationships as in (1).
+The unification-based rules are applied to the deep analysis results.
+Given the fine-grained syntactic and semantic analysis of the HPSG grammar and its robustness (through SNLP integration), we decided to use the semantic representation (MRS) as additional input for IE. The reason is that MRSs express precise relationships between the chunks, in particular, in constructions involving (combinations of) free word order, long distance dependencies, control and raising, or passive, which are very difficult, if not impossible, to recognize for a pattern-based grammar.
 E.g., the short sentence (2) illustrates a combination of free word order, control, and passive.
 The subject of the passive verb wurde gebeten is located in the middle field and is at the same time the subject of the infinitive verb zu übernehmen.
 A deep (HPSG) analysis can recognize the dependencies quite easily, whereas a pattern based grammar cannot determine, e.g., for which verb Peter Miscke or Dietmar Hopp is the subject.

-(2) Peter Miscke following was Dietmar Hopp asked, the development_sector to take_over.
+(2) Peter Miscke zufolge wurde

-Peter Miscke
+Peter Miscke following was

-Entwicklungsabteilung zu
+Dietmar Hopp gebeten, die

-zufolge wurde Dietmar Hopp
+Dietmar Hopp asked, the

-übernehmen.
+Entwicklungsabteilung zu übernehmen.

-gebeten, die
+development\sector to take\over.

-"According to Peter Miscke, Dietmar Hopp was asked to take over the development sector."
+"According to Peter Miscke, Dietmar

+Hopp was asked to take over the

+development sector."

-We employ typed feature structures (TFS) as our modelling language for the definition of scenario template types and template element types.
+We employ TFS as our modelling language for the definition of scenario template types and template element types.
 Therefore, the template filling results from shallow and deep analysis can be uniformly encoded in TFS.
 As a side effect, we can easily adapt JTFS unification for the template merging task, by interperting the partially filled templates from deep and shallow analysis as constraints.
 E.g., to extract the relevant information from the above sentence, the following unification-based rule can be applied: